 It was then used for a number of purposes by Coventry City Council until 2010 when it was decided to sell on the open market.
 After protestations by the local community, Charterhouse Coventry Preservation Trust was formed and Charterhouse ownership was transferred to it in November 2011.
 In 2015, The Charterhouse Coventry Preservation Trust became Historic Coventry Trust.

 Funding from the National Lottery Heritage Fund, Historic England, the Ernest Cook Trust, the Edward Cadbury Charitable Trust, the Garfield Weston Partnership, Allchurches Trust, the Idlewild Trust, Country Houses Foundation, Foyle Foundation, and Wolfson Foundation are enabling extensive restoration works to take place.
-Charterhouse will be opening to the public in summer 2022.
+Charterhouse will be opening to the public in later in 2022.